Shaderpixel/shaderpixel-website/content/blog/2019-12-28/index.md

 ---
-title: "Theming my new site - Part II"
+title: "Theming my new site - Part IIbefore"
 date: "2020-01-01"
+cover: "7.jpg"
 category: ""
 tags: ["this", "that"]
 excerpt: "A preview of my fifth post"